 Our family of 3 chose to rent a comfortable apartment near the middle of the city, though we could have saved money by renting a unit in the nearby towns.
 We also opted to rent a car for our stay instead of a motorbike, and enrolled our son in an international school instead of educating him at home.
 We found ways to save money by eating at street markets and refilling our water bottles as often as possible, but also splurged on opportunities to do fun things in the area.
 We didn’t do very much personal shopping, but did treat ourselves to special snacks, fresh fruit, or drinks when we were in the mood.

-For anyone else interested in moving to a tropical paradise, here is the real cost of living in Chiang Mai, Thailand!
+For anyone else interested in moving to paradise, here is the real cost of living in Chiang Mai, Thailand!

 Rent for a furnished, 2 bedroom 2 bath apartment in the city: $625

 Monthly tuition for international primary school (including 5 mandatory uniforms): $700

 Here’s exactly what we spent each day to live in Chiang Mai, Thailand

 8:00 a.m: Whit woke up at 4:00 a.m. and climbed into our bed.
 I spent the next hour tossing and turning before finally heading in to his vacant room.
 I’m still asleep by 8:00 a.m. when Ben takes him to school.
 Later we have breakfast at home as we rally enough to do some work.